-We sell a variety of our steel products, including hot-rolled, cold-rolled, galvanized, plate, stainless, electrical, tinplate and rail, to the infrastructure and manufacturing market.
-This market includes sales to manufacturers of HVAC, appliances, power transmission and distribution transformers, storage tanks, ships, railcars, wind towers, machinery parts, heavy equipment, military armor, food preservation and railway lines.
+We sell a variety of our steel products, including hot-rolled, cold-rolled, galvanized, plate, stainless, electrical and rail, to the infrastructure and manufacturing market.
+This market includes sales to manufacturers of HVAC, appliances, power transmission and distribution transformers, storage tanks, ships, railcars, wind towers, machinery parts, heavy equipment, military armor and railway lines.
 Domestic construction activity and the replacement of aging infrastructure directly affect sales of steel to this market.
-Recent government legislation, including the Infrastructure and Jobs Act, the CHIPS Act and the Inflation Reduction Act, is expected to keep demand elevated for steel products related to renewable energy, as well as the modernization of the U.S. electrical grid.
+Federal legislation, including the Infrastructure and Jobs Act, the CHIPS Act and the Inflation Reduction Act, is expected to elevate demand for steel products related to renewable energy, as well as the modernization of the U.S. electrical grid.
 Our plate products can be used in windmills, which we estimate contain 130 metric tons of steel per megawatt of electrical generating capacity.
 Additionally, we estimate solar panels consume 40 metric tons of steel per megawatt of electrical generating capacity.
-We should also continue to benefit from a tax credit provided by the Inflation Reduction Act for consumers who buy new EVs, which should increase the demand for our electrical steel used in charging stations.

-Sales to this end market are made under a combination of annual fixed price contracts and index-linked pricing arrangements.
-Our selling prices under our annual fixed price contracts are expected to be roughly similar in 2024 when compared to the prior year.
+Sales to this end market are made under a combination of annual fixed price contracts, index-linked pricing arrangements and spot sales.